jkenlooper/puzzle-massive/docs/development.md

 following these (super awesome) instructions.
 This is necessary in order to create a dist file (`make dist`) for deploying to a production server.

 Written for a Linux machine that is Debian based.
-Only tested on Ubuntu.
+Only tested on Ubuntu 18.04.
 Use [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) if not on a Linux machine.
-Initialize or update the `Vagrantfile` with `bento/ubuntu-18.04`.

 This guide assumes some familiarity with using the terminal and administrating a linux based machine like Ubuntu.
 If something isn't working right or you get stuck, please reach out on the Discord chat channels for the project.

-A Vagrant box is available that has already been set up with some puzzles and such.
-Please follow the [Quick start guide](quickstart.md) to get a virtual machine up which will use the included `Vagrantfile`.

 ## Initial setup